edgarrmondragon/tap-getcensus/README.md

 Singer tap for Census.

-Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.
+Built with the [Meltano SDK](https://sdk.meltano.com) for Singer Taps and Targets.

 ## Capabilities